-Why Investment Banker and Equity Research Analyst prefer Band Charts?
+Why do Investment Banker and Equity Research Analyst prefer Band Charts?

 Band chart Sample data

-While working as a equity research analyst, we make various valuation related graphs.
+While working as equity research analysts, we make various valuation-related graphs.
 The above data can be used to make the Price to Earnings Graph (PE graph).
 We can plot the historical PE ratios.
 However, just the PE ratio graph may not give us the required interpretation.

 We may look at even a better version of the PE ratio graph known as Band Charts which is essentially made on the same data.